divorced couple

 Living with Mom and Living with Dad

 An upbeat, lift-the-flap book that provides reassurance for children who will be splitting time between two homes.
 In this story, the child has two different bedrooms that look a little different, however, she brings her favorite toys with her wherever shes goes.
 And most importantly, both her mom and her dad love her unconditionally.
 This is the constant that provides comfort and security.
-A gentle, easy-to-understand divorce book perfect for preschoolers.
+A gentle, easy-to-understand book perfect for preschoolers.

 What Can I Do?
 A Book for Children of Divorce